solarekm/git-multi-profile/docs/scripts.md

 ### Cross-Script Integration
 - `setup-profiles.sh` calls functions from other scripts internally
 - `validate-config.sh` can be called independently or from setup
-- `generate-ssh-keys.sh` can be used standalone or integrated
+- SSH key generation is integrated into setup-profiles.sh
 - All scripts respect the same configuration structure

 ## Error Handling